Skip to content

 reason: "Refunds disabled outside business hours"

-Compile with kitelogik compile policies/refund_extras.yaml.
-The main.rego aggregator then sees financial.deny["Refunds disabled outside business hours"] on every refund event, which becomes a hard deny.
+Compile with kitelogik compile policies/refund_extras.yaml — the rules land in the kitelogik.userpolicy package.
+The main.rego aggregator then sees userpolicy.deny["Refunds disabled outside business hours"] on every refund event, which becomes a hard deny.

 Released under the Apache 2.0 License.